Azure-Samples/iot-hub-nodejs-intel-edison-vibration-anomaly-detection/README.md

 1. Clone the [repository](https://github.com/Azure-Samples/iot-hub-nodejs-intel-edison-vibration-anomaly-detection) on your machine (see the links  on top of this tutorial)

+1. Note that the project depends on the [Azure SDK for .Net](http://go.microsoft.com/fwlink/?linkid=518003&clcid=0x409).
+If you have not done so yet, install the SDK.

-2. Open the solution events_to_device_service\events_to_device_service.sln in Visual Studio 2015
+1. Open the solution events_to_device_service\events_to_device_service.sln in Visual Studio 2015

-3. open the file app.config and replace the fields below with the connection strings from the Event Hub, the IoT Hub, the storage account and your Twitter account
+1. Open the file app.config and replace the fields below with the connection strings from the Event Hub, the IoT Hub, the storage account and your Twitter account

     ```
     <add key="Microsoft.ServiceBus.ConnectionString" value="<<Enter your EH connection string>>" />